-Regional action on marine litter in the Baltic Sea took major leaps forward in a regional workshop which finished yesterday in Stralsund, Germany.
+Regional action on in the Baltic Sea took major leaps forward in a regional which finished yesterday in Stralsund, Germany.
 All the HELCOM members, including the nine coastal countries as well as the EU, have agreed to develop a regional action plan for marine litter by 2015.
 The second working session has now produced a more defined draft action plan, soon ready for national consultation rounds before finalization and